Yoga When You’re Sick: How Your Perceptions Determine Wellness or Illness

 It’s very true that our perceptions run us without us even knowing it!

-In this sense, our symptoms and illnesses are feedback from our body.
+In this sense, our symptoms and illnesses are feedback from our bodies.

 Our bodies are wise and are intelligently wired.